mansueto-institute/mi-chainlink/CONTRIBUTING.md

 ## Write Documentation

-linkage could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+chainlink could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback